ehmicky/autoserver/docs/terminology.md

 ## Command

 Actual database query, from a server perspective.
 An action is converted to one or several commands.
-E.g. an `update` action actually performs two
+E.g. an `patch` action actually performs two
-commands: first a `read` command, then an `update` command.
+commands: first a `read` command, then an `patch` command.

 ## IDL functions